Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

 Corbin Carroll At The Plate

-- Carroll leads Arizona with an OBP of .363, plus a team-best slugging percentage of .507.
+- Carroll leads Arizona with 159 hits and an OBP of .363, plus a team-best slugging percentage of .507.

-- Among qualified hitters, he ranks 14th in batting average, while his on-base percentage ranks 19th and he is 18th in slugging.
+- Among qualifying batters, he ranks 14th in batting average, while his on-base percentage ranks 19th and he is 19th in slugging.

-- Carroll has reached base via a hit in 99 games this season (of 149 played), and had multiple hits in 47 of those games.

-- Carroll has driven home a run in 52 games this season (34.9%), including more than one RBI in 11.4% of his games and producing three or more of his team's runs on two occasions..
+- Carroll has driven in a run in 53 games this season (35.3%), including 18 games with more than one RBI (12.0%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 53.7% of his games this year, with two or more runs scored in 18.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.